MaselLab/RandomPeptides/README.md

 A description of each folder is given below:

-Data: Contains the data generated from the present study.
+Data: Contains the data from the paper, but does not include Neme et al.'s (2017) sequencing counts.
 The data from Neme et al. (2017) can be found at Dryad http://dx.doi.org/10.5061/dryad.6f356, and the original sequences are available at the European Nucleotide Archive (ENA) under the project number PRJEB19640.

 Figures: All the scripts used to generate the figures found in the paper can be found here.